 Feature image: Unsplash/Andriyko Podilnyk

-A journalism graduate from Rhodes University, Sam has walked a mile in technology and entertainment journalism, previously working for Popular Mechanics SA and the Weekend Argus.
-When he's not writing, he can be found playing Overwatch or attending a theatre show.Read More
+Sam is a writer for Burn Media.
+He has walked a mile in technology and entertainment journalism, previously working for Popular Mechanics SA and the Weekend Argus.
+When he's not writing, he can be found playing Overwatch or driving up the coast.Read More